 - Preheat oven to 350°F. Coat a 12-cup nonstick Bundt pan with cooking spray.
 Set aside.

 - Melt butter in a medium skillet over medium-high heat.
-Add onion and cook until translucent and softened, about 3 minutes.
+Add onion and celery cook until softened, about 3-5 minutes.

-- Pour into a large bowl and add cornbread and white bread, chicken broth, condensed soup, eggs, chopped parsley and poultry seasoning, garlic salt and pepper.
-Stir and pour into prepared pan.
+- Add the cooked vegetables to a large bowl with the cornbread, white bread, chicken stock or broth, condensed cream of celery soup, beaten eggs, parsley, sage, poultry seasoning, garlic salt and pepper.
+Stir well.
+Pour into prepared pan.